Cluster Plans

 Add a new cluster plan

-The default cluster plans provided by Wayfinder for each cloud provider cannot be edited.
+Wayfinder's default cluster plans for each cloud provider cannot be edited.
 But you can add your own plans.
-A convenient way to add a cluster plan is to copy one, and then customize it.
+A convenient way to add a cluster plan is to copy one, and then customise it.
 You can also start from scratch.
-Once you've added a new plan for a cloud provider, workspace members can select that plan when creating a cluster in that cloud in Wayfinder.
+Once you've added a new plan for a cloud provider and specified which workspaces the plan should be available in, workspace members in that workspace and cloud can select that plan when creating an environment.

-In the cluster plan configuration, you can enforce which cluster settings can be changed when workspace members create the cluster using this plan.
-For example, you can enforce whether workspace members can enable cluster auto-upgrade, or if they can add an IP whitelist.
+In the cluster plan configuration, you can enforce which cluster settings can be changed by workspace owners, for example, if clusters should auto-upgrade or not.

 The plan parameters, and whether they are permitted to be changed, applies to any workspace you allocate this plan to.
 If you want to set different permissions for specific workspaces, you must create a new plan.

 If you change a plan to modify the cluster configuration, this does not modify the clusters that were built from it, but applies to new clusters using that plan.
-However, if you update policies in the plan, the new policies are enforced immediately for all clusters using the plan, without changing existing cluster configuration.
+However, if you update policies in the plan, the new policies are enforced for all clusters using the plan, meaning any changes to the configuration of those clusters must match the updated policies on the plan.

 Services included in each cluster